 Hi, I’m gonna tell you about our advent calendar.
 This has got all the days until Christmas Day on.
 And what happens is today’s the 14th of December, so we find the window with the 14th on.
 And then the lucky person whose turn it is, that’s me, can open the window, and then, ready, inside, there’s a picture of some kind of treat or toys.
 So this is a picture of a toy soldier.

-And when I was a child who had this, and in the family, each child would take it in turns different day to open the window.
-We would be very excited about it.
+And when I was a child we’d have these, and in the family, each child would take it in turns, different day, to open the window and would be very excited about it.

 People often put mistletoe in their homes at Christmas.
 The tradition is to hang it in the doorway and then kiss somebody underneath it.
 Nobody’s really sure where it came from.
 Apparently, mistletoe was used a long time ago to ward off bad spirits and that’s why we use it at Christmas.
 The proper tradition, of course, is when you kiss someone, you take the berry and you crush it.
 I don’t know why.

 Christmas crackers are something that most people have at Christmas but I think they… It’s a bit of a silly tradition really because nobody, nobody takes Christmas crackers very seriously.
 You usually have them maybe with your Christmas dinner, or maybe on Boxing Day, the day after Christmas.
 And you have them on the table, and then everybody turns to the person next to them or to somebody else at the table and you pull the cracker and it makes a big bang!